YDD9/YDD9-YDD9.github.io/_posts/2017-11-14-Oracle-Virtualbox-Linux.md

 # Start with virtual box

-To play with linux virtual machine, you can choose to use VMplayer or VirtualBox.
+To play with linux virtual machine, you can choose to use VMplayer or VirtualBox or HyperV on win10.
 VirtualBox from Oracle has a better licence.

 You can change VirtualBox [language](http://ccm.net/faq/40865-virtualbox-how-to-change-the-language-settings)